KaiLangen96/toulouse-memory-game/README.md

   * below and to 480px: Mobile devices.
   * 481px — 768px: iPads, Tablets.
   * 769px — 1024px: Small screens, laptops.
-  * 1025px — 1200px: Desktops, large screens.
-  * 1201px and more — Extra large screens, TV.
+  * and above.

 * The game field is locked until the start button is pressed.
 * The scoreboard keeps track of the players score, time remaining and moves.
   * The score updates as soon as a pair is flipped.
   * The time counts down 60 seconds.
-  * the moves update every time two cards are flipped.
+  * The moves update every time two cards are flipped.

 ## Upcoming Features

-* The board currently doesn't shuffle on reset.
-This needs to be fixed soon!
 * Add the possibility of starting the game by clicking a card.
 * Add different difficulties.